 How do you prevent gum recession?

-The best way to prevent gum recession is to visit our dental office for teeth cleaning twice per year.
+The best way to prevent gum recession is to visit our dental office for teeth cleaning in Laurel, MD twice per year.
 We can remove the plaque and tartar that has built up over time in order to give your teeth a fresh clean feel while also reducing the likelihood that plaque or tartar will build up.
 Additionally, you can begin to use a soft toothbrush and monitor how aggressively you brush your teeth.

 Is there a way to treat the condition?